-Before you get started, review the transition checklist to prepare to transition.
-Follow the steps below to transition your projects, Classic Documents, Classic Workbooks, and Classic Presentations to the next generation file types.
+Classic files are no longer available for use as of January 2021 with the end of Flash.
+As such, you need to transition the classic files you use to next gen files.
+Follow the steps below to transition your Projects, Classic Documents, Classic Workbooks, and Classic Presentations to the next generation file types.

 Transitioning a project or classic file:

-- Creates a new copy and converts Classic Documents, Classic Workbooks, and Classic Presentations to the next generation file types.
+- Creates a new copy and converts Classic Documents, Classic Workbooks, and Classic Presentations, and Classic Data Collections to the next generation file types.

-- Keeps the existing files and project intact.
+- Keeps the original files and project intact.

 Projects with classic files

-When you transition files, you can choose transition and project settings to determine how items are handled.
-This lets you adjust options based your situation.
+When you transition files, you can choose from several settings to adjust your transition based your situation.